Population:

 Native Christian workers are finding creative ways to bring the message of Christ’s salvation to women through such activities as conflict resolution workshops and breakfast meetings with non-Christians.
 One of the ministry’s congregations held a recent evangelistic event where 50 children and 20 adults heard the gospel and received biblical literature.

-Equip Gospel Messengers in Argentina
+Support Native Missionaries’ Gospel Work in Argentina